 This can be a complicated and tricky subject to deal with and one which is sure to create angst and issues at some point along the way.
-For anyone who has a child is in this situation, even under the best of circumstances, there will be some rough times ahead.
+For anyone who has a child in this situation, even under the best of circumstances, there will be some rough times ahead.

 My middle son starting dating his high school girlfriend when they were seniors and I watched their relationship blossom over the course of the year.
 Before he left for college, I cautiously brought up the subject of whether they would continue to date, knowing well that I was about to enter shark-infested waters.

 Sure enough, my son reacted defensively and said that I wanted them to break up because I didn’t like his girlfriend.
 On the contrary, his girlfriend was one of the nicest people I had ever met and I was proud that my son had chosen someone so wonderful.
 I just knew that, with him going to school in Boston and her in North Carolina, what lay ahead would not be easy and, as a mom, I wanted to spare him some of the inevitable hurt.

 But I also discovered that some lessons just need to be learned on their own and no amount of discussion or warning can forestall that.
 I suggested that, instead of breaking up, perhaps my son and his girlfriend could date other people, and was told in no uncertain terms that just wasn’t done.
 I realized the best (and really only) choice I had was to back off.

 There are some advantages to starting college with an established relationship.
 With everything new and uncertain, there is comfort in maintaining a connection to the familiar.
 Additionally, without the pressure to date, there is more time to concentrate on studies and school activities.
 A friend’s daughter said that, because she had a boyfriend at another school, she “focused on homework and was able to set my own schedule with a lot of freedom because I didn’t have to be home from the library at a certain time to see him and spend time with him after.”